 Make It Semi-Formal To Encourage Communication and Comfort

 Making your office semi-formal is a great way to promote communication and comfort.
 Your employees may feel more comfortable talking about issues that come up if they know the office is not a formal environment.
 It also encourages a more relaxed and open atmosphere in your office.
+Of course, it’s not just about interpersonal communication face-to-face, but also on a wider systemic level.
+A VoIP communications platform in the office or a home office phone system for remote work are worthy investments to keep your team in sync.

 Train Your Employees To Be Friendly and Professional